QUICK ANSWER

 Methodology

 This guide was written for Florida sales associate exam candidates.
-It focuses on how appreciation and depreciation math appears in exam-style questions, including base selection, time-period wording, and common wrong-answer traps.
+It focuses on how appreciation and depreciation math appears in exam-style questions, including base selection, time-period wording, useful-life depreciation, percent-change setup, and common wrong-answer traps.
 The formulas here are used for exam preparation, not for tax planning, appraisal assignments, lending decisions, brokerage advice, or real-world valuation opinions.
+Reviewed June 26, 2026 and scheduled for re-verification by December 26, 2026 on a 6-month regulatory cadence to match the F.A.C.
+61J2-2.029 and DBPR Candidate Information Booklet refresh windows.

-Pass Florida does not replace the FREC-approved 63-hour course, DBPR processes, Pearson VUE scheduling, or consultation with a qualified licensed professional.
+Pass Florida does not replace the Florida Real Estate Commission (FREC) approved 63-hour course, DBPR processes, Pearson VUE scheduling, or consultation with a qualified licensed professional.
 Its role is targeted practice with Florida-specific exam-style questions, not licensing administration or real-world advice.

 Official sources are listed below where applicable.
 Requirements, policies, exam outlines, and laws can change, so verify current details with the official source before making a real-world decision.